 We’ll start with auto insurance because, oh my gosh, you need that.
-According to the Association for Safe International Road Travel, about 4.4 million Americans are involved in a traffic accident that requires medical attention.
+According to a report by Esurance, 77% of Americans have been in at least one accident.
 That doesn’t include the $55 billion in “medical and work loss costs in addition to the immeasurable burden on the victims’ families and friends…”, documented in 2018 by the CDC.

 The type of coverage you need to have, at minimum, is generally set by your state.
 That includes the amount of the policy as well as what specific coverage needs to be included.
 Some states don’t require you to have certain coverage or certain coverage might be optional.
 It might save you money now, but if you decline something like comprehensive insurance and find yourself in Colorado during a hail storm, guess who doesn’t have insurance to cover hail damage?
 Yup.
 You, my friend.
 Check your state’s DMV website for more information about the coverage you’re required to have.